-Real Christmas trees are more dangerous to cats than fake plastic ones.
-Pine needles can puncture internal organs if eaten, they are also toxic to cats.
-If you do have a real tree, make sure the drink stand has plenty of water to prevent the tree drying out & losing needles.
-It is important that your cat isn’t able to get to this water & drink it as it could result in poisoning.
-Ensure the tree has a good solid base so it won't easily be knocked over by your cat.
-Try not to have the tree near furniture & or shelves which the cats could use to jump onto the tree.
+Real Christmas trees are more dangerous than fake plastic ones.
+Pine needles can puncture internal organs if eaten; they are also toxic to cats.
+If you do have a real tree, make sure the drink stand has plenty of water to prevent the tree from drying out and losing needles.
+Make sure your cat isn’t able to get to this water and drink it as it is toxic.
+Make sure the tree has a solid base to prevent it from being knocked over and try not to have the tree near furniture and or shelves which the cats can use to jump onto the tree.

 Candles are especially popular over the Christmas holiday period, be careful to make sure your cat can’t get close to lit candles.

 Please note, your cat isn’t a novelty item, and it’s dangerous to try and decorate your cat with ribbons etc.